edunford/ppol670/README.md

 # ppol670

-Slides and material for PPOL670 "Introduction to Data Science for Public Policy" (Spring 2019)
+Slides and material for PPOL670 "Introduction to Data Science for Public Policy"